 These funds are not intended to be used for routine expenses or as a supplement to a student's education funding sources.
 Instead, these funds are for those students who experience an event or unforeseen circumstance that negatively and severely impacts their academic success.

-An eligibility review will determine if granting the emergency fund request will have a negative impact on current and future aid, if you have aid.
+An eligibility review will determine if granting the emergency fund request will have an impact on current or future aid if received.
 Priority will be given to students whose persistence at the University may be at risk because of unexpected expenses.
 Emergency funds can be used for groceries/food, housing/rent, medical, transportation, technology, or other expenses that may be experienced during a financial crisis.

 Award amounts may vary depending on types of expenses, circumstances, and/or documentation provided.

 If approved, funds are paid directly to the student and delivered within 10-14 days through your student account, so make sure your Direct Deposit information and mailing address are up to date.
 If you have not done so already, you are encouraged to sign up for direct deposit, as it’s the fastest and most secure way to receive these funds.

 - Currently enrolled, degree-seeking student at the University of Minnesota Duluth during the term in which the emergency funds are requested.
 This includes undergraduate, graduate, and professional students.